becodeorg/free2code/0.GENERAL/Internet.md

 ## A network of networks

 So far so good.
 But what about connecting hundreds, thousands, billions of computers?
-Of course a single router can't scale that far, but, if you read carefully, we said that a router is a computer like any other, so what keeps us from connecting two routers together?
+Of course a single router cannot scale that far, but, if you read carefully, we said that a router is a computer like any other, so what keeps us from connecting two routers together?
 Nothing, so let's do that.

 ![internet schema](assets/internet-schema-4.png)